OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20210430_Phase4_weekly_report.md

 "We're in the "drafting slides" part of the process.
 The paper is complete but the review is not.
 The regulatory meeting will happen in the very near future."

-Additions, corrections, updates to ori at openresearch dot institute.
+Additions, corrections, updates to ori@openresearch.institute